Travels with V

-Today the cooperative has a couple of projects going to create new jobs and a better economy.
-One project is a fish farm, so in the restaurant we could enjoy super fresh fish grilled with vegetables.
-Another project is what they call “Solidarity Tourism”, they have guest houses, organized tours of the cooperative and some water activities in a nearby lake.
+Today the cooperative has a couple of projects going, aiming to create new jobs and a better economy.
+One project is a fish farm, and that meant that in the restaurant we could enjoy super fresh fish grilled with vegetables.
+Another project is what they call “Solidarity Tourism”, there’s guest houses for people who stay over, organized tours of the cooperative and some water activities in a nearby lake.

-We felt great warmth and pride among the people in Nuevo Horizonte, they live with small means in primitive houses in one of the world’s poorest countries, and they receive no help whatsoever from the authorities.
-Yet it’s one of the very few really positive results from the peace treaty in 1996, a treaty that didn’t change an inch in the conditions in society that in 1954 resulted in the war.
+We felt great warmth and pride from the people in Nuevo Horizonte.
+They live with small means in primitive houses in one of the world’s poorest countries, and they receive no help whatsoever from the authorities.
+Yet it’s one of the very few really positive results from the peace treaty in 1996, a treaty that in fact didn’t change anything at all in the conditions in society that in 1954 resulted in the war.

 From here we head on to one of our dream destinations – the amazing ruin city of Tikal!